-Open-E iSCSI-R3 is one of the easiest ways of implementing an iSCSI technology in your network.
-Through its simple architecture - in principle, it is a flash memory with an USB 2.0/1.1 port and Open-E iSCSI-R3 as its operating system - Open-E iSCSI-R3 can be used with all x86 PCs containing, USB ports, IDE controller and additional SATA Controller on your main board or hardware controller.
+Open-E iSCSI is one of the easiest ways of implementing an iSCSI technology in your network.
+Through its simple architecture; it is a flash memory with an IDE interface and Open-E iSCSI as its operating system, Open-E iSCSI can be used with all x86 PCs containing an IDE controller.
+Older computers may also be used.

-To begin working with Open-E iSCSI-R3, all you need to do is assign an IP address to the iSCSI target - either automatically through an existing DHCP server or by assigning it manually.
-All other settings are handled via a web front-end which can be easily accessed through the IP address of Open-E iSCSI-R3 using the encrypted https protocol.
+To begin working with Open-E iSCSI, all you need to do is to assign an IP address to the iSCSI Target, either automatically through an existing DHCP server or by assigning it manually.
+All other settings are handled via a web front-end, which can be easily accessed through the IP address of Open-E iSCSI using the encrypted https protocol.

-Open-E iSCSI-R3 allows users of client stations to delegate disk devices and aggregation and form iSCSI Targets and their local mounting from any site in the network.
+Open-E iSCSI allows users of client stations to delegate disk devices and aggregation and form iSCSI Targets and their local mounting from any site in the network.